Joseph Votel: Military career

-USSOCOM and USCENTCOM commander
+USSOCOM and USCENTCOM Commander

-On June 24, 2014, Votel was nominated by President Barack Obama to succeed Admiral William H. McRaven as the 10th Commander of United States Special Operations Command.
-The appointment was confirmed by Congress in July, and the change of command took place on August 28.
+On 24 June 2014, Votel was nominated by President Barack Obama to succeed Admiral William H. McRaven as the 10th Commander of United States Special Operations Command.
+The appointment was confirmed by Congress in July, and the change of command took place on 28 August.
 Lieutenant General Raymond A. Thomas replaced Votel as commander of Joint Special Operations Command.

-Votel became the commander of United States Central Command (USCENTCOM) on March 30, 2016.
-On April 23, 2018, Votel made his first official visit to Israel as CENTCOM commander.
+Votel became the commander of United States Central Command (USCENTCOM) on 30 March 2016.
+On 23 April 2018, Votel made his first official visit to Israel as CENTCOM commander.
 During his visit, Votel was scheduled to meet with Israeli Defense Force Chief of Staff, Gadi Eisenkot, National Security Adviser Meir Ben-Shabbat, and other senior defense officials.

 As CENTCOM commander, Votel oversaw the United States' continued War on Terrorism in the Middle East, particularly the Combined Joint Task Force – Operation Inherent Resolve's fight against the Islamic State in Iraq and the Levant terror organization, which rose to prominence in 2014.
 The fight against the group saw CENTCOM become more involved in the Syrian civil war and Iraqi Civil War.

-After nearly 40 years of military service, Votel officially retired on March 28, 2019, five days after the decisive Battle of Baghuz Fawqani, which saw the territorial collapse of the Islamic State in Syria.
+After nearly 40 years of military service, Votel officially retired on 28 March 2019, five days after the decisive Battle of Baghuz Fawqani, which saw the territorial collapse of the Islamic State in Syria.
 He was succeeded as CENTCOM commander by General Kenneth McKenzie, USMC.

 2016 Turkey coup attempt

-In a speech on July 29, 2016, Turkish President Erdoğan accused Votel of "siding with coup plotters", after Votel accused the Turkish government of arresting the Pentagon's contacts in Turkey.
+In a speech on 29 July 2016, Turkish President Erdoğan accused Votel of "siding with coup plotters", after Votel accused the Turkish government of arresting the Pentagon's contacts in Turkey.